syllg/Beyblades-Detection/README.md

 ---

 ## 2. YOLOv8 Training
-The training process for the YOLOv8 model is conducted in the Jupyter notebook titled `training_beyblade.ipynb`.
-This notebook contains the necessary steps for preparing the dataset, configuring the model parameters, and training the model on the Beyblade dataset.
-The final trained model is saved in the file named `best.pt`.
+The training process for the YOLOv8 model is conducted in the Google Colab titled training_beyblade.ipynb.
+This contains the necessary steps for preparing the dataset and training the model on the Beyblade dataset.
+The final trained model is saved in the file named best.pt.

+**Training Summary:**
+- **Epochs Completed**: 20 epochs completed in 0.030 hours.
+- **Optimizer Stripped**: Stripped from runs/detect/train/weights/last.pt, 6.2MB
+- **Optimizer Stripped**: Stripped from runs/detect/train/weights/best.pt, 6.2MB

 ---